arangodb/docs/3.6/drivers/js-reference-collection-document-manipulation.md

     given in a body document is taken as a precondition.
 The document is only updated if the current revision is the one specified.

-For more information on the _opts_ object, see the [HTTP API documentation for working with documents](../http/document-working-with-documents.html).
+For more information on the _options_ object, see the [HTTP API documentation for working with documents](../http/document-working-with-documents.html).

 **Examples**